 Boosted by continued strong customer demand for the A320 Family jetliners, Airbus announces increased production rates of 38 aircraft per month, which will begin in August 2011, increasing to 40 per month in the first quarter of 2012 (30 July 2010)Read more

 Market proximity was an important element as well in Airbus’ decision to create an A320 Family final assembly line in the United States.
-It is officially called the Airbus U.S. Manufacturing Facility and is located in Mobile, Alabama.
+Officially called the Airbus U.S. Manufacturing Facility, it is located in Mobile, along the Gulf Coast of Alabama.
 The U.S. site delivered its first A320 Family aircraft in 2016.
-A320 Family production across the final assembly lines is assigned as follows: Toulouse builds A320s; Hamburg has responsibility for the A318, A319, A320 and A321; Tianjin assembles A319s and A320s; and the new U.S. facility produces A319s, A320s and A321s.

 All of the final assembly lines are organised in a similar manner by stations, each performing a specific task in the aircraft’s assembly and systems testing.
-A320 fuselages arrive at the line in two segments, which are joined to begin the aircraft build-up sequence.
+A320 fuselages arrive at the line in two segments that are joined to begin the aircraft build-up sequence.
 The completed, joined fuselage is lifted into a position where the two wings are mated and engine pylons and landing gear fitted.

 Airbus applied its experience with the A300/A310 and A320 to create a technically advanced, streamlined final assembly line for the A330/A340 long-range family of aircraft, located in a purpose-built facility in Toulouse.
 Only two final assembly jigs were needed to build up either the twin-engine A330 or the four-engine A340 – with sustained A330 assembly continuing after the A340’s production phase-out.

-The A330/A340 FAL also is built around the ‘station’ principal.
+The A330/A340 FAL also is built around the ‘station’ principle.
 At Station 40, the aircraft's outer wings are joined to the centre fuselage and wing.
-This activity is highly automated, using eight robots that are situated on either side of the fuselage and above/below the wing.
-At Station 35, the jetliner’s three fuselage sections are riveted together, along with installation of the horizontal and vertical stabilizers, landing gear with wheels, and engine pylons.
-This process is assisted by four robots which move around the fuselage on orbital railways.
+This activity is highly automated, using eight robots situated on either side of the fuselage and above/below the wing.
+At Station 35, the jetliner’s three fuselage sections are riveted together, along with installation of the horizontal and vertical stabilisers, landing gear with wheels, and engine pylons.
+This process is assisted by four robots that move around the fuselage on orbital railways.

 The aircraft are then transferred on their own wheels to a large area called Station 30, where four long-range jetliners can be accommodated simultaneously.
 This is where systems are connected and tested, with ground mechanics conducting some 85 system validations.
 The mechanics go from aircraft to aircraft in Station 30, rather than having the aircraft move to different positions.

-Next, completed A330s are moved outside the final assembly hanger for fuel and pressurization systems testing.
-The aircraft’s engines are then installed and its cabin is fitted before painting, engine run-up and flight testing, all of which precede aircraft acceptance and delivery.
+Next, completed A330s are moved outside the final assembly hangar for fuel and pressurisation systems testing.
+The aircraft’s engines are then installed and its cabin is fitted before painting, engine run-up and flight testing, all of which precede aircraft acceptance by the customer and delivery.

-Toulouse is the home as well for Airbus’ A380 final assembly line – a massive facility that provides a space of 150,000 square metres for the flagship double-deck jetliner.
+Toulouse, France is the home as well for Airbus’ A380 final assembly line – a massive facility that provides a space of 150,000 square metres for the flagship double-deck jetliner.
 The A380 assembly process takes place on a single combined station (a section of the assembly line dedicated to performing a specific task) where all operations except for engine installation are carried out.
-Representing over one third of an aircraft’s value, engines are among the last components to be fitted to the A380 in order to reduce inventory cost.
+Representing over one-third of an aircraft’s value, engines are among the last components to be fitted to the A380 in order to reduce inventory cost.

-When all sections have been positioned, a tool jig – an enormous scaffold – surrounds the aircraft for the assembly process: junction of the three fuselage sections, the wings, the horizontal and vertical stabilisers, engine pylons, landing gear and electric racks.
+When all sections have been positioned, a tool jig – an enormous scaffold – surrounds the aircraft for the assembly process: the joining of the three fuselage sections, the wings, the horizontal and vertical stabilisers, engine pylons, landing gear and electrical racks.

-The aircraft is entirely assembled at this first station, apart from the engines which will be installed at the second work station, known as Station 30.
-Once assembly is complete, the aircraft is towed outside of the hall and back into one of the three modular stations to undergo a series of general tests.
+The aircraft is entirely assembled at this first station, apart from the engines that are installed at the second work station, known as Station 30.
+Once assembly is complete, the aircraft is towed outside of the hall and back into one of three modular stations to undergo a series of general tests.

 Airbus’ newest final assembly line in Toulouse for the A350 XWB was officially unveiled in October 2012.
-Designed to have the lowest environmental footprint of any final assembly line ever built by Airbus, this 72,000-square-metre, L-shaped facility houses the initial stages of final assembly, involving the join-up of fuselage and wings.
-It also includes 19,000 square metres of annexes (offices, workshops, logistics areas).
+Designed to have the lowest environmental footprint of any final assembly line ever built by Airbus, this 72,000 square metre, L-shaped facility houses the initial stages of final assembly, involving the join-up of fuselage and wings.
+It also includes 19,000 square metres of annexes (offices, workshops and logistics areas).

-A streamlined aircraft assembly process for the A350 XWB allows teams to work in parallel, reducing the time from start of final assembly to aircraft delivery by 30 per cent.
+A streamlined aircraft assembly process for the A350 XWB allows teams to work in parallel, reducing the time from start of final assembly to aircraft delivery by 30%.
 Additionally, this production centre was constructed near the existing A330 production facilities in order to provide resources optimisation.

-With a new lighting system, roof-mounted photovoltaic solar panels, translucent panels and glass arched roofs, the assembly facility is capable of producing the equivalent of more than 50 per cent of its own energy.
+With a new lighting system, roof-mounted photovoltaic solar panels, translucent panels and glass arched roofs, the assembly facility is capable of producing the equivalent of more than half of its own energy.

-Further increasing its status as the “greenest” final assembly line ever built by Airbus, many of the materials present on this site were recycled during the construction work.
-The taxiway and aircraft parking zone where the building is constructed were planed off, crushed and re-used in the new building, thus reducing the volume of materials brought in from quarries.
+Further increasing its status as the ‘greenest’ final assembly line ever built by Airbus, many of the building materials were recycled during the construction work.
+The taxiway and aircraft parking zone where the building is constructed were planed off, crushed and reused in the new building, thus reducing the volume of materials brought in from quarries.
 Altogether, some 10,000 cubic metres of materials were recycled.

 The A350 XWB industrial process is optimised from start to finish.
 Build-up of this new-generation jetliner’s major fuselage sections is completed in a streamlined workflow that moves in steps through several stations within the integration build.

-After the cabin’s galleys and crew rest compartments are move into an aircraft while at Station 59, all is ready for the fuselage join-up at Station 50 – which has movable jigs to accommodate the A350 XWB at this position on the final assemble line.
+After the cabin’s galleys and crew rest compartments are installed in the aircraft at Station 59, all is ready for the fuselage join-up at Station 50’s movable jigs.
 Installation of the front crew rest and rear galley also is finalised, while the nose landing gear is added to the fuselage.

-From here an aircraft is moved to Station 40, where wings and vertical/horizontal tails are attached – along with certain other airframe parts, including the landing gear and engine pylons.
-While the wings and tails are installed, Station 40 also sees cabin interior activity involving the installation of cabin side-walls, overhead storage racks, carpets, floor surfaces and partitions.
+From here, the aircraft is moved to Station 40, where wings and vertical/horizontal tails are attached – along with certain other airframe parts, including the landing gear and engine pylons.
+While the wings and tails are installed, Station 40 also sees cabin interior activity involving the installation of cabin sidewalls, overhead storage racks, carpets, floor surfaces and partitions.